pogihae/javafx-draw-graph/README.md

 # Draw Graph
 This javafx application make graph with mouse click.
 Graph for weighted and undirect, weight is auto calculated by distance.
-When click 'Done' button, Graph instance is created.
+When 'Fin' clicked, Graph instance is created.

 ## Requirement
 - JavaFx 17 (I used, other version may be allowed)